Non-Radial Neutrino Emission upon Black Hole Formation in Core Collapse Supernovae: Introduction

 Because of uncertainties in the structure of the PNS, it is unclear how much of the PNS is involved in the creation of the black hole.
 It is likely, however, that the event horizon is formed initially below the surface of the PNS, leaving the most fertile neutrino production layers outside.
 If this is the case, those outside layers will still be emitting neutrinos in all directions, rather than radially, before they themselves fall behind the event horizon.
 Indeed, it was suggested in~\cite{Baumgarte:1996iu} that the radial estimate is expected to be an underestimate, and that a full treatment would require detailed ray-tracing through a highly curved spacetime.

 Nonetheless, the neutrino cut-off is a compelling feature of black hole formation within a CCSN because of its simplicity, distinctiveness, and the fact that it could reflect events occurring deep within one of the most turbulent and violent phenomena known in the universe.
+It can also add statistical power to triangulating the direction of the CCSN if observed in several detectors~\cite{Beacom:1998fj,Brdar:2018zds,Sarfati:2021vym}.
 Models of this phenomenon are usually the domain of computationally intensive hydrodynamic simulations which of necessity simplify neutrino transport to varying degrees, and approximate or incorporate full General Relativity (see, for example, \cite{OConnor2015,Walk:2019miz}).
 In many cases, however, black hole formation heralds the end of validity of such simulations.

 In this article, we investigate effects of non-radial geodesics on the neutrino cut-off for both non-rotating and rotating black holes.
-These essentially ``ballistic'' trajectories are clearly a drastic simplification within a complex domain, but as a toy model can highlight broad features and be a useful check of more detailed simulations.
+These idealized trajectories are clearly a drastic simplification within a complex domain, but as a toy model can highlight broad features and be a useful check of more detailed simulations.
 Null geodesics from collapsing stars have been investigated in \cite{AmesThorne:1968,LakeRoeder:1979,Shapiro:1989} for photons, as well as in \cite{DV:1981,DV:1984} for neutrinos, though in contexts somewhat different from modern models of a CCSN.

-This article is organized as follows: we consider the appropriateness of these naive, ballistic trajectories to the core collapse scenario in Section~\ref{sec:model}.
+This article is organized as follows: we consider the appropriateness of these simple trajectories to the core collapse scenario in Section~\ref{sec:model}.
 Section~\ref{sec:schwarz} concerns time delays in the non-rotating Schwarzschild metric.
 The Kerr metric, for a rotating black hole, is considered in Section~\ref{sec:kerr}.
 The results are summarized and discussed in Section~\ref{sec:conc}.